Visit Exeter – Devon, Cornwall and the South West

 Visit Devon and Cornwall

-We are also ideally located to explore other beautiful areas in Devon and Cornwall such as the Jurassic Coast, River Exe Estuary, Dartmoor and Exmoor.
+We are ideally located to explore other beautiful areas in Devon and Cornwall such as the Jurassic Coast, River Exe Estuary, Dartmoor and Exmoor.

 The south coast of Devon and Cornwall is easily accessible.
 To the east is the Jurassic coast from Exmouth.
 To the west is Torquay, Paignton and Brixham, Totnes, Salcombe and Plymouth.
 Why not try letterboxing on Dartmoor?